iaifi/iaifi.github.io/index.md

 ### IAIFI News

 For an archive of IAIFI news, see our [news page](/iaifi-news.html).
 To receive periodic announcements about IAIFI-related activities, [sign up for our mailing list](http://mailman.mit.edu/mailman/listinfo/iaifi-news) and follow us [on Twitter](http://www.twitter.com/iaifi_news) and [LinkedIn](https://www.linkedin.com/company/iaifi).

+***IAIFI participates in the 2022 Cambridge Science Festival!*** IAIFI hosted a robot demonstration and a galaxy zoo demonstration for the [Cambridge Science Festival](https://cambridgesciencefestival.org) at both an Open Lab event  on Thursday, October 6, 2022 and at the Carnival on Sunday, October 9, 2022.
+[Learn more about what we shared.](cambridge-science-festival.html) *October 9, 2022*
+{:.info}

 ***Tracy Slatyer and Jesse Thaler receive Simons Investigator awards***: [Read more about their work](https://news.mit.edu/2022/three-mit-faculty-members-named-2022-simons-investigators-0624) recognized by the program, which supports “outstanding theoretical scientists in their most productive years, when they are establishing creative new research directions, providing leadership to the field, and effectively mentoring junior scientists." *June 24, 2022*
 {:.info}